cloudyspells/PsrAzDo-workbooks/README.md

 these will be used in in setting up the variables for the Azure Pipelines and GitHub Actions templates.

-**Note:** The log analytics workspace and the newly created table will take approximately 15 minutes to show data upon initial creation.

 ### Azure Pipelines

 The following steps will guide you through setting up a daily analysis of Azure DevOps projects